-When you have the biggest Korean community in Europe situated in the suburb town of New Malden invariably you will have a wee quandary of deciding where to eat so I’ll start by introducing you to Su La.
-It’s a magnificent little gem tucked away in between a corner shop and an unassuming B&B which serves up some delicious coal BBQ, pancakes and Tteokbokki.
+When you have the biggest Korean community in Europe situated in the suburb town of New Malden, invariably you will have a wee quandary of deciding where to eat so I’ll start by introducing you to Su La.
+It’s a magnificent little gem tucked away in between a corner shop and an unassuming B&B which serves up some delicious charcoal BBQ, pancakes and Tteokbokki.
 (That’s their spicy, chewy rice cake stew in case you’re wondering).
 It’s nicely laid out here with private booths in each end of the restaurant with seating in between and hidden rooms that have traditional floor tables within.

 Roasted barley tea is a caffeine-free, thirst quenching and soothes your tongue from the spicy gochujang.

 In Korean dining you’re always served a selection of mouth-watering appetisers called ‘banchan’ at the beginning.
 Here you have kelp seasoned with vinegar, sesame seasoned beansprouts and of course kimchi which are all glorious.